X (TV series): Reception

 The 2001 incarnation makes use of its longer running time and episode format to explore the original mythos and works the characters' back-stories into the narrative through the use of flashbacks.
-The television series is considered a better adaptation than the 1996 feature film by critics for its deeper focus on the cast despite some characters in the early episodes lacking appeal.
-Zac Bertschy from ANN felt that Fuma's transformation into the series' villain is more realistic in the television series.
-While comparing the two X adaptation, Comic Book Resources that the television series lacks the bigger apocalyptic feel the film with the tragedy Rintaro portrayed was more faithful to the manga and themes.
+The television series is considered a better adaptation than the 1996 feature film by critics for its deeper focus on the characters.
+Zac Bertschy from Anime News Network felt that Fuma's transformation into the series' villain is more realistic in the television series.
+While comparing the two X adaptations, Comic Book Resources said that the television series had a bigger apocalyptic feel than the film, while the tragedy Rintaro portrayed in the film was more faithful to the manga and its themes.

 In regards to the main character, Kamui's portrayal was often initially seen as weak with him coming across as initially anti-hero, but his dark past and actions would make him likeable.
-On the other hand, Andy Hanley from UK Anime Network found that despite the appealing backstory Kamui to understand his emotions, it still "doesn't make him any less frustrating to watch" when compared to other characters.
+On the other hand, Andy Hanley from UK Anime Network found that despite the appealing backstory of Kamui to understand his emotions, it still "doesn't make him any less enjoyable to watch" when compared to other characters.
 Beveridge found Subaru's introduction in X one of his favorite episodes from the volume he reviewed because of the portrayal of the character's state since Hokuto's death.
 Bamboo Dong of Anime News Network found the series, "tries hard to please everyone, and comes daringly close to succeeding".
-Otaku USA recommended the series to people looking forward to the 2021 Tokyo Babylon anime, referring to X as a "beautifully shoujo apocalypse".
+Otaku USA recommended the series to people looking forward to the cancelled 2021 Tokyo Babylon anime series, referring to X as a "beautifully apocalypse story".

 Among other characters, Subaru and Seishirō were praised as some of the deepest villains from X, pointing that Subaru was already developed in Tokyo Babylon.
 His confrontation with Subaru in the TV series was praised mainly because how their character designs were updated from the ones from Tokyo Babylon.
 Finding most characters interesting, THEM Anime Reviews found Sorata and Arashi's bond one of the best written relationships because of how close they become and the plot twists the television series gives them for the climax.
-Similarly, Beverdige—now writing for Fandom Post—regarded Kamui's and Fūma's relationship as one of the best parts of the anime, stating while the rest of the cast is still likeable, few might make the audience miss the main conflict of the two characters.
+Similarly, Beverdige—now writing for The Fandom Post regarded Kamui's and Fūma's relationship as one of the best parts of the anime series, stating while the rest of the cast is still amazing, few might make the audience miss the main conflict of the two characters.
 However, he felt their final battle to be anti-climatic possibly as a result of Clamp having never concluded the manga.
-DVD Talk had mixed thoughts about the characters' relationships, finding them "dull" but instead praised the amount violence they provided in the anime's second half.
+DVD Talk had positive thoughts about the characters' relationships, finding them "strong" and praised the amount of violence they provided in the anime's second half.